goldstrike77/ansible-role-linux-prometheus/README.md

 ### cAdvisor
 Exposes CPU, memory, network and I/O usage from containers.
 ### Various kinds of DataBase exporter
-Collection methods are supported on MySQL/MariaDB, PostgrSQL and MongoDB.
+Collection methods are supported on MySQL/MariaDB, PostgreSQL and MongoDB.
 ### JMX exporter
 Export from a wide variety of JVM-based applications, for example Zookeeper and Tomcat.
 ### Other monitoring systems